 So far, thousands of guests have been turned off by a foul-smelling restroom.
 Remember how you just wanted to pack your belongings after entering a foul-smelling restroom for the holidays?

-We recommend cleaning the bathtub, sink, accessories, and toilets two weeks before your guest’s arrival.
+I recommend cleaning the bathtub, sink, accessories, and toilets two likes before your guest’s arrival.
 It would relieve you of any last-minute stress.
 You should also have a multi-purpose cleaning bottle, a towel, and toilet paper on hand.

 This way, you can quickly conduct a fast clean-up while your visitors are still there to keep everything fresh and rosy.
 Don’t forget to hang the bathroom freshener as well.